-Upon review of your application, the Volunteer Office will contact you to schedule an interview to meet and determine which of our volunteer vacancies you are best suited for.
+Upon review of your application, the Volunteer Office will contact you to schedule an interview.

-- Upon review of application, selected applicants will be invited to participate in an interview.
+- Upon review of the application, selected applicants will be invited to participate in an interview.

 - If assignment is mutually agreed upon, you will need to complete the following: